FuelLabs/sway/docs/src/advanced/assembly.md

 Note that in the above example:

 - we initialised the register `r1` with the value of `num`.
-- we declared a second register `r2`.
-Feel free to choose any register names you want.
+- we declared a second register `r2` (you may choose any register names you want).
 - we use the `add` opcode to add `one` to the value of `r1` and store it in `r2`.
 - `one` is an example of a "reserved register", of which there are 16 in total.
 Further reading on this is linked below under "Semantics".
 - we return `r2` & specify the return-type as being u32 (the return type is u64 by default).